gpaddis/magento1-docker-phpunit/README.md

 ## Usage
 Run `phpunit-magento` inside a module directory: the command will run the test suite for your module inside the container.
 You can optionally pass the name of a test class or method as a parameter to filter the test execution.

+## Reset
+If you mess up the test database, simply run the `./setup.sh` script again.
+This will reset the containers and the database and allow you to start with a fresh setup.